North York Guide

 Kajiken at Yonge & Sheppard — 4:30 PM

 4850 Yonge St (Sheppard-Yonge Station, 4 mins by subway) · The main event.
 Get the Homura Abura Soba with the Slurp Bomb egg.
 Arrive before 5:30 PM to beat peak lines.
-Walk to Project: Fish nearby if you still have room. $16–$35 per person.
+If you still have room, walk five minutes to MeNami at 5469 Yonge St for the Cheese Baked Udon. $16–$35 per person.

 Transit: TTC Line 4 Sheppard connects all three stops.
 Use a PRESTO card for easy transfers.